Today’s my first post in the B4B category.

 There’s definitely lots of mileage in the letter ‘B’ – I’m sounding like Sesame Street here!

-Anyway, if you’re interested to know more just click on the link below to browse the ‘Beers for Books’ site or to get in touch with Gary.
+Anyway, if you’re interested to know more just click on this ‘Beers for Books‘ link.

 – Mark ‘B4B Marketer’ McClure